Introduction

 This document explains the different ways customers can integrate the ELSA API into their products.
 We also discuss the difficulty and security implications of the different options.
 We will refer to “client” applications when speaking about a software that is serving the application to the end user.
 This is usually a mobile app or a website.
 Conversely, we will refer to “customer” when speaking about the company that is licensing the ELSA API for their use in their products (most probably you, who are reading this document).
 In terms of where the integration happens, the options that are discussed here are:

-• Server-supported expiring ELSA token via user authentication → via expiring ELSA tokens that are created on-the-fly for each client application
+- Server-supported expiring ELSA token via user authentication: This involves using expiring ELSA tokens that are dynamically created for each client application during user authentication.

 If we consider the communication method being used, we can talk about: